 Splicing a fiber component into a system using a fiber splicer can increase power handling as it minimizes possibility of air/fiber interface damage.
 Users should follow all appropriate guidelines to prepare and make a high-quality fiber splice.
 Poor splices can lead to scattering or regions of highly localized heat at the splice interface that can damage the fiber.

 After connecting the fiber or component, the system should be tested and aligned using a light source at low power.
 The system power can be ramped up slowly to the desired output power while periodically verifying all components are properly aligned and that coupling efficiency is not changing with respect to optical launch power.

 Bend losses that result from sharply bending a fiber can cause light to leak from the fiber in the stressed area.
 When operating at high power, the localized heating that can occur when a large amount of light escapes a small localized area (the stressed region) can damage the fiber.
 Avoid disturbing or accidently bending fibers during operation to minimize bend losses.

 Users should always choose the appropriate optical fiber for a given application.
 For example, large-mode-area fibers are a good alternative to standard single mode fibers in high-power applications as they provide good beam quality with a larger MFD, decreasing the power density on the air/fiber interface.

 Step-index silica single mode fibers are normally not used for ultraviolet light or high-peak-power pulsed applications due to the high spatial power densities associated with these applications.

 Our 1x2 and 2x2 Single Mode Coupler offerings are outlined in the graphs below.
 Click on the colored bars to visit the web presentation for each coupler.
-Note that the 1020 nm ± 50 nm (orange bars) option is designed for high power applications up to 50 W.
+Note that the 1020 nm ± 50 nm options (orange bars) are designed for high power applications up to 50 W.